Bitcoin vs Bitcoin Cash

 A full node is required to mine on the blockchain.
 It includes a copy of the entire transaction history for the whole blockchain.
 So as you can imagine, a larger block size comes with higher hardware and data storage costs.

-One of the main arguments against a larger block size is that it leads to increased centralisation of a coin, and that the higher hardware costs mean only large mining groups will be able to profitably work on the blockchain.
+One of the main arguments against a larger block size is that it leads to increased centralization of a coin, and that the higher hardware costs mean only large mining groups will be able to profitably work on the blockchain.

 What a larger block size looks like